Alegría Crespo: Life

 In 2024, she was a professor at SEK International University, looking after a master's course and she had been a vice principal at Quito's Johannes Kepler School since 2021.
 There was a referendum and presidential consultation in Ecuador in which 13 million citizens gave their backing, or not, to changes in the country, on 21 April 2024.
-The day after the referendum, President Noboa replaced part of Mónica Palencia's role with a replacement of Michel Sensi Contugi.
+The day after the referendum, President Noboa replaced part of Mónica Palencia's role with a replacement of Michele Sensi Contugi.
 Sensi Contugi became the Minister of Government, and Palencia, the Minister of the Interior.
 The next day, Noboa changed his Minister of Education.
 Crespo was appointed on 22 April 2024 to replace Daniel Calderón.

 In February 2025, she signed agreements that required about 164,000 teachers to take part in a course titled "Sowing Values for a Future without Corruption".
 The purpose of the course, it is stated, is to improve the teaching of ethics and values to the nation's schoolchildren.
 She was working together with the Comptroller General of the State, Mauricio Torres, and the training would begin in weeks.